 The first Tudor King of England ruled for twenty-four years after defeating Richard III at the Battle of Bosworth.
 His early reign was made unstable by rebellion & pretenders to the throne but he established one of the most celebrated royal dynasties.

-A Brand New Exhibition exploring the archaeology, first-hand accounts of life in the city, and the effects that this greatest of Tudor monarchs had on life in York during his thirty eight year reign.
+A new exhibition at our sister attraction, Barley Hall, exploring the archaeology, first-hand accounts of life in the city, and the effects that this Tudor monarch had on life in York during his thirty eight year reign.

 From celebrations of Magna Carta and Agincourt, to special talks on the legacy of the re-interment of Richard III and all manner of Medieval Merriment for all the family, we have you covered this summer.